-Our Volunteers Advisers also run midweek outreach sessions in Neighbourhood Hubs around the City, usually on Wednesdays or Thursdays
+Our Volunteers Advisers also run midweek outreach sessions on Wednesdays in Neighbourhood Hubs around the City.

 There are 3 ways to access our service: